 As a single customer-centric measurement solution, GA4 gives you a deeper understanding of how all your marketing efforts combine.
 This enables your team to rapidly analyze and respond based on customer actions and trends, allowing you to further fine-tune the process from initial awareness to conversion.

-You may know that Universal Analytics isn’t the only big thing going away soon: Google is also set to end Chrome support for third-party cookies by the end of 2024.
+You may know that, following the departure of Universal Analytics, there’s another big thing going away soon: Google is also set to end Chrome support for third-party cookies by the end of 2024.

 This move follows a global focus on increased user privacy.
 Because Chrome occupies so much of the worldwide browser market, Google’s initial 2020 announcement raised serious questions for the future of digital marketing.